-FACT: Don’t think things can’t change.
-Winner-takes-all rules were changed since the Constitution was written and Senators used to not be elected by direct vote until the 17th Amendment established the direct election of U.S. Senators.
+FACT: Things can change.
+Winner-takes-all rules have been changed since the Constitution was written.
+Senators were not elected by direct vote until the 17th Amendment established the direct election of U.S. Senators.
 The 12th, 14th, 15th, 19th, 20th, 22nd, 23rd, 24th, and 25th Amendments all changed the way voting works in the United States.
 See Presidential Election Laws.

 How the Presidential Election and Electoral College Work

 Firstly, the United States is a Republic in terms of voting.
 The President and Vice President are elected by the Electoral College, not the popular vote.
-In fact, the general election vote for President is an advisory vote is generally meant to inform the country and state-based electors.
-The electors don’t officially cast their votes until “the first Monday after the second Wednesday in December”.
+In fact, the general election vote for President is an advisory vote and meant to inform the country and state-based electors of the people’s wishes.
+The electors don’t officially cast their votes until “the first Monday after the second Wednesday in December.”

-However, as per the Constitution, the electors can technically vote however they want.
+Nothing in the Constitution prohibits the electors from voting however they want to vote.
 It is only the state-based rules that say electors have to vote with the state-based popular vote and not the national popular vote.
 “Faithless Electors” can still change their vote in many states according to state-based rules, and can change their vote in all states according to the Constitution.

-Thus, when talking about changing the Electoral College, we have to consider “how state based rules would change” and how “the Constitution would change”.
-To fully reform the system we would have to address both, but this doesn’t mean every voting reform solution requires it.
+Thus, when talking about changing the Electoral College, we have to consider “how state-based rules would change” and how “the Constitution would change.”
+To reform the system, we would have to address both, but this doesn’t mean every voting reform solution requires it.

-FACT: Some dates are subject to change each election, for example electors vote “On the first Monday after the second Wednesday in December” which for 2016 was December 19th.
-See a timeline of the 2016 election for 2016’s dates for example dates.
+FACT: Some dates are subject to change each election, for example, electors vote “On the first Monday after the second Wednesday in December” which for 2016 was December 19th.
+See a timeline of the 2016 election for 2016’s dates for examples.

 TIP: Your vote counts, even though it technically doesn’t count directly in the Presidential election.
-Your vote has a big impact on the state and local level, despite the complexities of the American voting system.
+Your vote has an impact on the state and local level, despite the complexities of the American voting system.